Villa Paradiso

 The art of cultivating cocoa is transmitted from one generation to the next.
 Baracoan producers know how to read the weather, their hands know how to prepare the land, trim branches, recycle non-utilized parts of the plants into organic fertilizer to improve soil quality.

-Las Mujeres Farm – a bearer of the cocoa tradition in Baracoa
+Las Mujeres Farm – Bearing the Cocoa Tradition in Baracoa

 Whomever has had the pleasure of meeting Deisy at Finca Las Mujeres will never forget her.
-Named “the cocoa queen” by Alejandro Hartmann Matos, official historian of the City of Baracoa, she welcomes visitors with open doors and a warm smile and shares with them the culture of cocoa.
+Named the “Cocoa Queen” by Alejandro Hartmann Matos, official historian of the City of Baracoa, she welcomes visitors with open doors and a warm smile to share with them the culture of cocoa.

 Deisy la reina del cacao en Baracoa, Cuba